 Most survey respondents have experienced mental-health and well-being challenges

-Mental health exists along a continuum, and the majority of employees are likely to experience some symptoms of poor mental health and well-being at some point during their working years.
+Mental health exists along a continuum, and the majority of employees are likely to experience some symptoms of poor mental health and well-being at some point during their working years.1

-According to our survey across 15 countries, around 60 percent of employees have experienced at least one mental-health challenge at some point in their lives—a figure consistent with other global research.
+According to our survey across 15 countries, around 60 percent of employees have experienced at least one mental-health challenge at some point in their lives—a figure consistent with other global research.2 For leaders, that means that the vast majority of their employees are directly or indirectly affected by mental-health-related challenges.3

 Companies have a role to play since the implications of inaction in response to this crisis is tremendous.
 Those touched by mental-health and well-being challenges can’t simply be excluded or treated in isolation from the workforce; they are the workforce.